F5CodeGuru/asm241consolidated/module7/lab1/lab1.rst

 Connect to the lab environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-From the jumphost, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/password
+From the jumphost, launch Chrome, click the BIG-IP bookmark and login to TMUI using admin/password.

 #.
-Open a second tab for use with the WebGoat App
+Open a second tab in Chrome for use with the WebGoat App.

 Take a look at the WebGoat object